Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 # Pipelined proving

-## A smart contract is a rollup

-Hylé ensures both privacy and scalability by verifying only the state transitions of smart contracts.

-Provable applications face several challenges:

-- **Proof generation latency**: proof generation can be slow, especially on less powerful devices.
-- **Timekeeping**: proofs require accurate time information, but users can't predict when their transaction will be sequenced.
-- **Parallelization**: proofs must include valid state transitions, but multiple transactions can accidentally reference the same base state.

-We solve these issues by splitting sequencing from settlement.

-## Blob-transaction vs. Proof-transaction

-Hylé splits operations into two transactions:

-1. **Blob-transaction**: claims that a state has changed.
-2. **Proof-transaction**: provides a proof for the claimed state change.

-From Hylé’s perspective, the blob-transaction's content is irrelevant: it simply represents incoming information that your contract will process.

-1. **Sequencing** happens when the blob transaction is received and included in a block.
-This step establishes a global order and timestamps for transactions.
-1. **Settlement** happens when the corresponding proof transaction is verified and added to the block.

-During settlement, unproved blob transactions linked to the contract are executed in their sequencing order.

-## Unprovable transactions

-Hylé introduces **timeouts** for blob transactions to ensure timely proof submissions.

-Transactions without proofs within a specific duration, as well as transactions with invalid proofs, are rejected.

-# Pipelined proving

 ## The problem: base state conflicts

 Hylé ensures both privacy and scalability by verifying only the state transitions of smart contracts.